Suhani171717/task8-vpn-privacy-setup/README.md

 - VPN Disconnection

  Report
-Detailed step-by-step procedure and observations are documented in the `report.md` file.
+-Detailed step-by-step procedure and observations are documented in the `report.md` file.

  Outcome
-Learned the fundamentals of VPNs, how to use them securely, and evaluated both their strengths and weaknesses in real-world use.
+-Learned the fundamentals of VPNs, how to use them securely, and evaluated both their strengths and weaknesses in real-world use.
 # Author: Suhani Pandey